AlienArc/DevTools/PowerShell/BuildLocalNuget.md

 ## Publish-LocalNuget [-Path] <directory containing a sln file> [-Version "1.2.3"]
 * Will increment the build number
 * Will run a pack on the solution(s) located in the path parameter
-* Will move all .nupkg files to local nuget path
+* Will move all .nupkg files to local nuget path (think a sln with more than one package)
 * If Version is not specified than it defaults to "1.0.0" or LocalNugetVersion environment variable

 ## Reset-LocalNugetCounter